bs2kbs2k/smlinux/README.md

 ## **How do I apply external textures?**

+Textures can be applied after build.

 sm64pc/sm64ex:
-Just get the appropriate texture pack, then put the zip into your "res" folder in build/us_pc and the next time you run the game it'll use those textures automatically.
-(You do this after build.)
+Put the zip into your "res" folder in build/us_pc and the next time you run the game it'll use those textures.
 The zip file must contain a "gfx" and/or "sound" folder within it.
 If it's another format, you must create a folder named build/us_pc/res/gfx put the unpacked archive in there.
 Do not move or remove base.zip, it should remain in "res" as fallback.

 sm64nx:
-Just get the appropriate texture pack, then put the pak into your "romfs" folder in build/us_pc and the next time you run the game it'll use those textures automatically.
-(You do this after build.)
+Create a subdirectory in build/us_pc/romfs for each pak and place the pak file inside, and the next time you run the game it'll use that pak automatically.
+If you would prefer it to start disabled, use ~ at the beginning of the folder name.
 Do not move or remove !!base.pak, it should remain in "romfs" as fallback.

 ## **How to apply a patch?**
 *change path from sm64pc to sm64-port or sm64ex for newer repos*